 For Seniors: Set a Default Printer in Windows

-In Windows 7, you can set up a default printer that will be used every time you print.
-With a default printer set, you don’t have to select a printer each time — instead, unless you specifically select a different printer, the default printer is used for all print jobs.
+You can set up a default printer that will be used every time you print so that you don’t have to select a printer each time you need to print something from your computer.

-The Devices and Printers window appears.
-The current default printer is indicated by a check mark.
+In the resulting Devices and Printers window, the current default printer is indicated by a check mark.

 Right-click any printer that isn’t set as the default and choose Set as Default Printer from the shortcut menu.

-To modify printing properties for your particular printer model (for example, whether the printer prints in draft or high-quality mode, or whether it uses color or only black and white), right-click a printer in the Devices and Printers window and choose Printing Preferences.
+To modify printing properties that are available for your particular printer model (for example, whether the printer prints in draft or high-quality mode, or whether it uses color or only black and white), right-click a printer in the Devices and Printers window and choose Printing Preferences.

-This same dialog box is available from most common Windows-based software programs, such as Microsoft Word or Excel, by clicking the Properties button in the Print dialog box.
+This same dialog box is available from most common Windows-based software programs, such as Microsoft Word or Excel, by selecting the Print command and then clicking the Properties button in the Print dialog box.